Christian ministry

-In Christianity, ministry is an activity carried out by Christians to express or spread their faith, the prototype being the Great Commission.
-The Encyclopedia of Christianity defines it as "carrying forth Christ's mission in the world", indicating that it is "conferred on each Christian in baptism."
-It is performed by most Christians.
-This is distinguished from the "office of minister", to which specific individuals who feel a certain vocation.
-It can signify this activity as a whole, or specific activities, or organizations within a church dedicated to specific activities.
+Someone's ministry is shaped by what they feel called to do.
+Vocation can be any activity as a whole, or specific activities, or organizations within a church dedicated to specific activities.
 Some ministries are identified formally as such, and some are not; some ministry is directed towards members of the church, and some towards non-members.
-See also Apostolates.

 Age-specific ministry

 As churches attempt to meet the needs of their congregations, they often separate their members into groups according to age categories.
 Age-specific groups meet for religious study including Sunday school programs, fellowship, and other activities.
 These age divisions may include: